aswin2good/hello-microblaze/README.md

    - Search for AXI Uartlite and select it.(it is a soft core interface that allows for asynchronous serial data transfer.
 It connects to the Advanced Microcontroller Bus Architecture specification's Advanced eXtensible Interface)
    - Now click on Clocking Wizard as shown in the figure, and change the CLK_IN to sys clock and EXTERNAL RESET_IN to reset.
    - Click on Run Connection Automation, check all the boxes and click OK.
+   - Now click on regenerate layout, to make the design more simplistic and easy to understand.
+   - Click on F6 to validate design.
+   - Click on Address Editor section and just have a look at the Master Base Address, Master High Address and Range:
+   - Now click on Run Synthesis option, under Project Manager tab.
+   - Once the Synthesis Completed tab pops up, click on Open Synthesized design.
+     - The package should look similar to this:
+     - The device containing LUTs and Flip-FLops should look like this:
+   - Scroll down in the Project Manager tab and click on Generate Bitstream.
+   - Once bitstream is generated, click on File tab, click on Export> Export Hardware> Next> Include Bitstream> Create a XSA file
+   - After Exporting Hardware, click on Tools section, click on Launch Vitis IDE.
+   ### 6.2 (Vitis IDE)
+   - We will enter the Vitis IDE home interface.
+   - Under Embedded Developement, click on Create Platform Component.
+   - Enter your desired name, click on next, under the Select Platform Flow, click on Hardware Design, browse and select for the wrapper file/ XSA file we have created:
+   - After that, click on next, and finish.
+   - Now, under View tab, click on Examples option, select Hello World.
+Select the previously created platform flow and click on next.
+   - Click on Build under Flow tab.
+   - Once the BUild is complete, click on Vitis tab and click on Target Connections, select Local, and click on OK.
+   - Now, click on Program Device.
+   - Click on Run.
+   ### 6.3 (Visual Studio Code)
+   - Open Visual Studio Code on your system.
+   - use key board shortcut 'Ctrl+Shift+P' to open search bar, type serial monitor.
+   - Click on the option- 'View: Toggle Serial Monitor'
+   - Parallely open Putty SSH Client which we had installed earlier:
+      - Click on Serial> instead on dev/tty/S0, write dev/tty/USB0 and click on Open.
+(This USB0 is nothing but the USB Port on your system where FPGA Board is connected).
+   - Come back to Visual Studio Code, click on Ports, select dev/tty/USB0, and finally click on Start Monitoring option.
+   - Press the reset button on your FPGA and note the output on the serial monitor.